 It shocked me to learn that the real mathematicians in the place regarded me in some awe.
 The computers, it seemed, held the same mysteries for them that descriptive mathematics did for me.
 Soon I got into developing real time operating systems before we had names for those things, and I found myself in an insatiable job market.

 When my cash flow turned positive I bought a racing scow to start the climb toward my retirement boat.
 I also began to collect gear for that boat.
 Take the dishware I still use today for instance.
 It looks and feels like good china, but wears like steel.
 I purchased it over years, a super expensive plate or cup per month.
 They have graced more than a dozen homes and five live aboard boats around the world, surviving the upbringing of three rambunctious boys.
-My dinner plates have nearly 60 years of use.
+My dinner plates have over 60 years of use.
 So talk about your long range cruise planning, will you?